Atlanta Police Scanner: The Civil Rights City Goes Dark

 The Atlanta Community Press Collective and Lucy Parsons Labs sued for records after the Atlanta Police Foundation refused to comply with Georgia's Open Records Act.
 APF CEO Dave Wilkinson argued that journalism would be used to "terrorize" companies building the facility—essentially claiming that reporting is terrorism.

-Court Victory for Transparency
+Court ruling for transparency

-Police Surveillance of Protesters
+Police surveillance of protesters

 Records obtained by the Brennan Center revealed that Atlanta police compiled 155 intelligence reports monitoring Stop Cop City protesters, sharing information with the FBI, DHS, and universities.
 Over two-thirds targeted peaceful protest activities.